-At Xylem, we offer a wide variety of materials to choose from, including laminate, acrylic, wood veneer and metal.
-Each one has its own look and feel.
+We've selected a wide variety of materials to choose from, including laminate, acrylic, wood veneer and metal laminates.
+Each has its own look and feel.
 If you’ve got the time, we highly recommend ordering a sample of whatever material you’re considering to see how it looks with your piece and in the location where you plan to display it—wall color, furniture and decor all make a difference.

 When it comes to lighting, it’s crucial to know where you plan to display the sculpture.
 Indoor vs. outdoor, ceiling height, the direction the windows face, etc. all have their unique implications.
 Lighting can also have a huge effect on the mood and feel of a piece.
 For example, one of Wendy’s customers was sure she wanted lower corner lighting on her Madonna statue, but when she tested it out, she realized it gave the piece an ominous feel.
 In contrast, the ambient lighting tends to have a warming, comforting effect.